Get Help On Your Device Design

 Identify Key Components and Features of FPGAs

-• Configurable Logic Blocks (CLBs), which act as essential FPGA building blocks for implementing logic functions.
+• Configurable Logic Blocks (CLBs), which act as essential for implementing logic functions.
 Each CLB comprises Look-Up Tables (LUTs) that can be programmed to execute various logical operations, along with flip-flops for storing state information.

 • The interconnect architecture facilitates numerous configurations of these blocks, enabling the creation of complex designs.